usnistgov/texture/README.md

 (https://github.com/youngung/texture/blob/dev/images/Mg_texture.png)

-Experimental pole figures can be also drawn using the exactly the same template.
+Experimental pole figures can be also drawn using exactly the same template.
 The below example shows the case for the EPF format (a.k.a. the popLA format).